What are the aims of this leaflet?

 Typically, it starts as one or more bald, smooth patches on the scalp, which are not inflamed or scaly.
 It tends to affect the pigmented hair so there may be some white hairs left within the bald area in older people.
 Sometimes the hair loss is diffused rather than well-circumscribed patches.
 Short, tapered hairs, known as exclamation mark hairs that are characteristic of alopecia areata, may be seen at the edge of the bald patch.
 Regrowth usually starts at the centre of the bald patch with fine white hair that thickens with time and usually regains its colour.
 Some people with alopecia areata develop small pits on their nails, similar to the dimples seen on a thimble.

 Can it be cured?

 No, alopecia areata cannot be cured.
-If the hair loss is patchy, there is a good chance (up to 80% depending on how extensive it is) that there will be complete regrowth within 1 year without treatment.
+Depending on the extent of hair loss there is a good chance that, for 4 out of 5 affected people, complete regrowth will occur within 1 year without treatment.
 There may, however, be further episodes of hair loss in the future.
 If there is very extensive hair loss from the start, the chances of it regrowing are not as good.
 Those with more than half the hair lost at the beginning or with complete hair loss at any stage have only about a 1 in 10 chance of full recovery.
 The chances of regrowth are not so good in young children and those with the condition affecting the hairline at the front, side or back.